Clean Install of TOS Aurora on a Non-TufinOS Server

 Relevant only for central clusters, skip for remote collectors.

 After the license is activated, have all TOS users enable the automatic license mechanism in their browser.
-For more information, see Tiered License Usage Monitoring.
+For more information, see Site Usage Monitoring.

 Using Syslog for Accountability and More